seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/README.md

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Wednesday, June 28th at 10:26 pm PST
+Listing as of 2023, Thursday, June 29th at 11:16 pm PST

 ## [Advertising and monetization](#Advertising-and-monetization)